acook/blacklight/README.markdown

 blacklight
 ==========

-In blacklight you can have as many pieces of data as you want up to your memory limit, however, there are no variables in blacklight.
-Likewise, your functions do not take arguments.
-Don’t panic.

-You don’t need variables or function arguments because you have a stack.

-Actually, you have a stack of stacks.
-A meta-stack of stacks, in fact.
-And you can put stacks on those stacks if you really want to.
-But usually I put queues on stacks.
-And prototypes on stacks.
-Or stacks in prototypes.
-Or both.
+> blacklight: the language for people who want to code in it

 blacklight is a concatenative stack-based programming language with first-class queues and prototype-style objects.

+blacklight doesn't have "variables", instead program state is stored in a simple set of stacks.

+blacklight doesn't have "lambdas" or function "arguments", instead you have a vectors of operations on a stack.

+blacklight is not an esoteric language, instead it is readable and powerful.